sam-gvt/pdf_generator_django/README.md

-# Ecommerce Django website
+# CV generator / Django&Tailwind

-This is an ecommerce website built with Django, javascript and tailwind.
+This is an cv generator website built with Django and tailwind css.
-You need to have python installed.

 Website purpose : practice